 Fox News, always a pulpit for the right, has continued to prop up Trump, but what’s surprising is how indistinguishable Fox has become from other networks

-Over the past year, many journalists have detailed made by Trump supporters, many of them and Journalists have been sent photoshopped pictures of themselves in gas chambers or shot in the head, and have had their family members threatened.
-These threats are openly encouraged by Trump, who has and has threatened to sue journalists and publishers.
+Over the past year, many journalists have detailed threats made by Trump supporters, many of them white supremacists and anti-Semites.
+Journalists have been sent photoshopped pictures of themselves in gas chambers or shot in the head, and have had their family members threatened.
+These threats are openly encouraged by Trump, who has declared the press his enemy and has threatened to sue journalists and publishers.

 Yet despite the threats the press face, a strange concurrent phenomenon is occurring: the propping up of Trump by the very media establishment he claims opposes him, and whom he ceaselessly demonizes.
 Cable news is the worst offender: Trump has been given more airtime than any other candidate, and retains close ties with several network heads, including CNN’s Jeff Zucker, who keeps a framed Trump tweet on his wall.
 Zucker hired Corey Lewandowski, Trump’s former campaign manager, as a paid commentator as he was simultaneously being paid by Trump: an arrangement you usually see in dictatorships.
 CNN also hired surrogates whose job is to defend Trump, often by echoing his racist views.